IsmailAbys/Segmentation/README.md

 # Segmentation

-This repository contains python scripts for 3D Unet architechture which is based on integrated MONAI into an existing PyTorch medical DL program.
+This repository contains scripts for 3D Unet architechture which is based on integrated MONAI into an existing PyTorch medical DL program.

 * Install the requirements.txt file using 'pip install -r requirements.txt'
 * The instalation steps for pytorch and monai is written in "installation.txt" file.